telerik/blazor-docs/components/pivotgrid/overview.md

     * Add a `<TelerikPivotGridConfiguratorButton>`.
     * Wrap both tags and `<TelerikPivotGrid>` with a `<TelerikPivotGridContainer>`.

+> The Telerik PivotGrid for Blazor [depends on two additional NuGet packages]({%slug getting-started/what-you-need%}#nuget-packages), which must not be used separately with other custom or third-party tools.

 >caption PivotGrid with configurator and local data

 <div class="skip-repl"></div>

 ````CSHTML
 <TelerikPivotGridContainer>